 In May 2014, the Financial Accounting Standards Board issued Accounting Standards Update 2014-09, "Revenue from Contracts with Customers".
-This update supersedes most of the existing revenue recognition requirements in GAAP and requires (i) an entity to recognize revenue when it transfers promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled to in exchange for those goods or services and (ii) requires expanded disclosures regarding the nature, amount, timing, and certainty of revenue and cash flows from contracts with customers.
-The standard will be effective for annual and interim reporting periods beginning after December 15, 2017, with early application not permitted.
+This update supersedes most of the existing revenue recognition requirements in GAAP and requires (i) an entity to recognize revenue when it transfers promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled to in exchange for those goods or services and (ii) requires expanded disclosures regarding the nature, amount, timing and certainty of revenue and cash flows from contracts with customers.
+The standard will be effective for annual and interim reporting periods beginning after December 15, 2017, early application permitted for annual reporting period beginning after December 31, 2016.
 The standard allows for either full retrospective adoption, meaning the standard is applied to all periods presented in the financial statements, or modified retrospective adoption, meaning the standard is applied only to the most current period presented.
-The Partnership is currently evaluating the impact, if any, that the adoption of this update will have on the Partnership's financial position, results of operations and liquidity.
+The Partnership is currently evaluating the impact of this standard; however, it does not believe this standard will have a material impact on the Partnership's financial statements.

 In April 2015, the Financial Accounting Standards Board issued Accounting Standards Update 2015-03, "Interest-Imputation of Interest".
-This update requires that debt issuance costs related to a recognized debt liability (except costs associated with revolving debt arrangements) be presented in the balance sheet as a direct deduction from that debt liability, consistent with the presentation of a debt discount to simplify the presentation of debt issuance costs.
-The standard will be effective for financial statements issued for fiscal years beginning after December 15, 2015, and interim periods within fiscal years beginning after December 15, 2016.
-Early application will be permitted for financial statements that have not previously been issued.
-Adoption of the new guidance will only affect the presentation of the Partnership's consolidated balance sheets and will not have a material impact on the Partnership's consolidated financial statements.
+This update requires that debt issuance costs related to a recognized debt liability (except costs associated with revolving debt arrangements) be presented in the balance sheet as a direct deduction from that debt liability, consistent with the presentation of a debt discount, to simplify the presentation of debt issuance costs.
+This update is effective for financial statements issued for fiscal years beginning after December 15, 2015.
+The Partnership retrospectively adopted this new standard effective January 1, 2016.
+Adoption of this update did not have a material impact on the Partnership's consolidated financial statements.